christianselig/TinyStorage/README.md

 - Uses `NSFileCoordinator` for coordinating reading/writing to disk so can be used safely across multiple processes at the same time (main target and widget target, for instance)
 - When using across multiple processes, will automatically detect changes to file on disk and update accordingly
 - SwiftUI property wrapper for easy use in a SwiftUI hierarchy (Similar to `@AppStorage`)
-- Can subscribe to to `TinyStorage.didChangeNotification` in `NotificationCenter`, and includes the key that changed in `userInfo`
+- Can subscribe to to `TinyStorage.didChangeNotification` in `NotificationCenter`
 - Uses `OSLog` for logging
 - A function to migrate your `UserDefaults` instance to `TinyStorage`